BWeng20/javaFSM/SW_Design.md

 This project is using jetbrains annotations to model restrictions of arguments and return values.<br>
 It is only used for static checks during development and shall not support any runtime checks.<br> There is no technical reason to use this specific library.
 It was chosen because IntelliJ was also used as primary IDE.<br>
-The library is not needed during runtime.
+The anotation library is not needed during runtime.